Oral Appliance Therapy to Stabilize Airway

 Challenges and Considerations

-While oral appliance therapy is beneficial for many patients, it is not without its challenges.
+While oral appliance therapy benefits many patients, it has its challenges.

 Potential Side Effects